Audio/MIDI multitrack recording software

 Devices

-The audio and MIDI devices to be used by MultitrackStudio can selected in the Studio menu's Devices window.
+The audio and MIDI devices to be used by MultitrackStudio can be selected in the Studio menu's Devices window.

 Choosing an audio driver type